jojorb/cozy-map/README.md

 * Mentioning us on [Twitter](http://twitter.com/mycozycloud)

 ## Thanks
-This app relies on a variety of plugins, but most importantly on the work of [Vladimir Agafonkin](https://github.com/mourner),
+To the [contributors](https://github.com/RobyRemzy/cozy-map/graphs/contributors), and this app relies also on a variety of plugins, but most importantly on the work of
+[Vladimir Agafonkin](https://github.com/mourner),
 [Per Liedman](https://github.com/perliedman),
 [Tobias Bieniek](https://github.com/Turbo87),